Wadebridge School Uniform

 These need to be proper shirts and not polo shirts.
 They should be white and of an appropriate length (i.e. no midriffs on show) and should certainly not have a plunging neck line.
 Girls' shirts still need to allow a clip-on tie to be worn sensibly.

 Trousers & Skirts

+Shoes should be black.
 Trainers are acceptable, but they must be totally black (i.e. no white bits including soles).
 Boots of any description are not suitable footwear for school.

-To help ensure that our school remains a ‘smart’ school we have a procedure for when pupils are without their normal school shoes.
-Pupils who arrive to school without the correct footwear will need to report to Mr Bateman’s office before school with a note explaining their reasons for not having the correct shoes.
+To help ensure that our school remains a 'smart' school we have a procedure for when pupils are without their normal school shoes.
+Pupils who arrive without the correct footwear will need to report to the Sixth Form Admin office before school with a note explaining their reasons for not having the correct shoes.
 They will then be loaned a black pair of shoes for the day and leave their shoes which they can collect at the end of the school day.

 Jewellery, Hair and Makeup